andmos/Coffee/AeroPress.md

 Always use clean water.
 Remember to moisten the filter.
 Pre-heat the cup.

 * Ca. 260 gr water
-* 18 gr/ 1.6 scoops (the Aeropress scoope) freshly ground coffee, a bit finer than filter ground
+* 18 gr/ 1.6 scoops (the Aeropress scoop) freshly ground coffee, a bit finer than filter ground

 ### Instructions